 If the hotel where you will be located in a typical tourist town such as Stalida or Hersonissos, nobody will be hurt by walking in the streets dressed in beachwear or in swimming shorts.
 There are not such things happening in these places ... however, it is inappropriate in larger cities or villages.

 The evening dress depends on the place where you rest.
 If it is a better hotel or SPA, then probably men will need, for example, long trousers, in women it can not be a beach outfit.
-Holidays spent in a less formal place, of course, allows for greater freedom in choosing the outfit.
+Holidays spent in a less formal place, of course, allows for greater freedom in the selection of outfits.

 The electrical network supplies 230V AC.
 In general, plugs conforming to European standards may be used, although in small guest houses you may come across slightly more exotic sockets, which do not always accept traditional round plugs.
-However, as we have written above - these are generally rare cases and you certainly will not have problems with typical flat plugs, such as those used in chargers and other similar devices.
+However, as we wrote above - these are rare cases and you will certainly not have problems with typical flat plugs, such as those used in chargers and other similar devices.

 Being in Crete you can deal with planned power outages, of course with unplanned ones as well.
 These breaks mean that there will be no electricity in the whole area for several minutes or even several hours.
-Some of the larger hotels and taverns have their own emergency generators, and local shopkeepers do not surprise such situations.
-In cases of failure when fiscal cash registers are not operating with stoic calm, using special prints, they start to write out bills for your purchases.
+Some of the larger hotels and taverns have their own emergency generators, and local shopkeepers are also not surprised by such situations.
+In cases of failure when fiscal cash registers with stoic calm do not work, using special prints start to write out bills for your purchases.
 Of course, if you have the right amount of traditional money because the card payment will not be possible in such a situation.

 The smoking ban applies to all enclosed public places in accordance with the law 3868/10.
 It is worth knowing that the Greeks are a nation of smokers, so a cigarette balloon can accompany you in many places, including those that theoretically are banned.

 If you come to Crete for the first time, the plates like this one below can amaze you: D. So it's time to face the truth: toilet paper should be thrown into special buckets that you can find in almost every toilet.
-Throwing it in the usual place, i.e. the toilet, threatens to obstruct the outflow and flood: D hence such a polite request.
+Throwing it in the usual place, that is to the toilet, it threatens to block the outflow and flood: That's the kindest request.

 This is one of the most frequently asked questions from the google search engine to our site.
 Looking at the map, it's easy to see that Crete is not on popular smuggling routes.
-For this reason, in general, it does not struggle with the inflow of large numbers of refugees.
-It rarely happens (compared to other islands) that boats with refugees would nailed to its coasts.
+For this reason, in general, it does not struggle with the influx of a large number of refugees.
+It rarely happens (compared to other islands) that boats with refugees will be nailed to its coasts.
 And if this happens, the Crete authorities quickly transfer these people to centers located on the continent.
 So far, in our opinion, this topic should not raise anyone's fears.
 More often you will meet workers from Albania or Bulgaria, etc. than refugees from Syria or other African countries.

-In 2017, some of the refugees currently residing in Greece will be deployed in Crete.
-They will mainly be Syrian families with children.
-This relocation, however, will not lead to the creation of further camps designed typically for refugees.
-Moved families will find their new homes in apartments located in Cretan cities.
-Such a way of help will quickly allow them to become part of local communities.
+In 2017, some of the refugees currently residing in Greece were deployed on Crete.
+They were mainly Syrian families with children.
+However, this relocation did not lead to the creation of further camps designed typically for refugees.
+Moved families have found their new homes in apartments located in Cretan cities.
+This kind of help quickly allows them to become part of local communities.

 1. Public offices: Monday - Friday 07:30 - 15:00

 2. Post offices: from Monday to Friday 7:30 - 14:30.
-In large cities, the working time may be longer, but you have to reckon with the fact that in the afternoon there may be a break in work.
+In large cities, working time may be longer, but you have to reckon with the fact that an afternoon break may be determined in the afternoon.

 ul.
 1821 39, 712 01 Heraklion - Crete